 Monday, December 4, 2023

 The central image of The Emperor card is a pharaoh seated upon a black cubic throne.
 The black cube is a symbol of Thoth, the Egyptian god of writing, wisdom, and order.
-His cube-shaped amulet may be a predecessor of tefillin, which are called totafot in the Bible.
+His cube-shaped amulet may be a predecessor of tefillin, which are called totafot in the Bible, a word possibly derived from the Egyptian name Thoth.

-The throne is intricately engraved with the image of Bastet, the cat goddess who is the daughter of the sun god Ra and who vanquished the evil serpent Apep.
-The image of Bast evokes protection, strength, and the triumph of good over evil.
+The throne is engraved with the image of Bastet, the cat goddess, daughter of the sun god Ra, who vanquished the evil serpent Apep.
+The image of Bastet evokes protection, strength, and the triumph of good over evil.

 The pharaoh wears the crown of Lower Egypt, adorned with the symbols of the cobra and the vulture, representing sovereignty and divine authority.
 In the pharaoh's left hand, he grasps an unseen object, while his right hand holds a short crook, a symbol of leadership and guidance.
 This imagery suggests the balance between unseen inner strength and visible leadership.

-The upper portion of the cartouche features a hieroglyph representing a hand and two mysterious symbols.
-The hand signifies the work and effort required to achieve a meaningful life, reminding us that authority and power come with responsibility and action.
+The upper portion of the cartouche features two mysterious symbols and a hieroglyph representing a hand.
+The hand signifies the work and effort required to achieve a meaningful life.
+Authority and power are the result of responsibility and action.

-The lower portion of the card contains a cartouche enclosing a staff, symbolizing divine power and the authority of the pharaoh, above a hieroglyph meaning stability and power.
+The lower portion of the card contains a smaller cartouche enclosing a staff, symbol of divine power and the pharaoh's authority, above a hieroglyph meaning stability and power.
 These two symbols suggest strength and steadfastness.

 The title line includes several symbols: the astrological symbol for Uranus, the zodiac symbol for Aquarius, the Hebrew letter Dalet (ד) meaning 'door,' the card's title, and the Arabic numeral 4.
 These elements collectively suggest the opening of new paths, innovation, and the establishment of order and structure.